InterCure Announces Record-Breaking Second Quarter Financial Results With 4 Times YOY Revenue Growth

 Non-IFRS Measures

 This press release makes reference to certain non-IFRS financial measures.
 Adjusted EBITDA, as defined by InterCure, means earnings before interest, income taxes, depreciation, and amortization, adjusted for changes in the fair value of inventory, share-based payment expense, impairment losses (and gains) on financial assets, non-controlling interest and other expenses (or income).
 This measure is not a recognized measure under IFRS, does not have a standardized meaning prescribed by IFRS and is therefore unlikely to be comparable to similar measures presented by other companies.
 InterCure's method of calculating this measure may differ from methods used by other entities and accordingly, this measure may not be comparable to similarly titled measured used by other entities or in other jurisdictions.
 InterCure uses this measure because it believes it provides useful information to both management and investors with respect to the operating and financial performance of the company.
-A reconciliation of Adjusted EBITDA to an IFRS measure (revenue), which is incorporated by reference to this press release, is available in InterCure's MD&A for the period under the heading "Results of Operation", available under the Company's profile on SEDAR at www.sedar.com.
+A reconciliation of Adjusted EBITDA to an IFRS measure (revenue), which is incorporated by reference to this press release, is available in Intercure's MD&A for the period under the heading "Results of Operation", available under the Company's profile on SEDAR at www.sedar.com.

 Forward-Looking Statements